 Asian people are the largest consumers of seaweed per capita, followed by Scandinavia, the United Kingdom, Ireland, the Caribbean, the Pacific Islands and Africa.

 Seaweed can be consumed in several different forms from seaweed snacks to Nori wraps around sushi.
-Adding it to soups and salads, and for making delicious desserts are also very common.
+Adding it to soups and salads, and to making delicious desserts is also very common.

 As a consumable, it is incredibly versatile and the nutrition in seaweed is abundant.
 We eat seaweed every day so that we can get all the nutrients we need to stay healthy.